1. Home

 Car tax rates and tax bands explained

-Depending on when your vehicle was registered, certain tax rates are applied based on fuel type, CO2 emissions and engine capacity.
+Rates vary depending on when your vehicle was registered.
+They are based on factors such as fuel type, CO₂ emissions and engine capacity.

-These are the first year VED rates for cars registered on or after 1 April 2024:
+These are the first year and standard rate (for second payment onwards) VED rates for cars registered on or after 1 April 2017:

 0